tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.
-An example of when a server could choose not to send a delegated credential is when the SignatureSchemes listed only contain signature schemes for which a corresponding delegated credential does not exist, or if the SignatureSchemes advertised are not considered secure enough for the connection.
+An example of when a server could choose not to send a delegated credential is when the SignatureSchemes listed only contain signature schemes for which a corresponding delegated credential does not exist or are otherwise unsuitable for the connection.

 The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore